ElinGrahn/Elins-Bar/README.md

 #### Sign up page

-User will click on sign up in the navigation and go to the sign up page
+User will click on sign up in the navigation and go to the sign up page.

 ![Sign up page](screenshots/screenshot_sign-up.png)

-User will click submit and see required first name
+User will click submit and see required first name.

 ![Required first name](screenshots/screenshot_firstname.png)

-User will fill in first name, click submit and see required last name
+User will fill in first name, click submit and see required last name.

 ![Required last name](screenshots/screenshot_lastname.png)

-User will fill in last name, click submit and see required email
+User will fill in last name, click submit and see required email.

 ![Required email](screenshots/screenshot_email.png)

-User will fill in email
+User will fill in email.

 ![Ready to submit](screenshots/screenshot_submit.png)

 #### Dump page

-User will click submit and go to dump page
+User will click submit and go to dump page.

 ![Dump page](screenshots/screenshot_dump-page.png)